1. ELIGIBILITY: Except as noted, the Wise County Youth Fair is open to any Wise County FFA, Wise County FCCLA, or Wise County 4-H

 Fair through the completion of the Wise County Youth Fair.
 The exhibitor may be required to supply a verification of student status upon request by a

 committee established by the Wise County Youth Fair board.
 Students who graduate or complete course work early are not eligible to participate in the

 Exception: Youth living in Wise County and attending school outside Wise County or living outside Wise County and attending school in Wise County

-and, being a member of Wise County FFA, Wise County FCCLA, and/or Wise County 4-H, must agree and sign an affidavit to the effect that they will
+and, being a member of Wise County FFA, Wise County FCCLA, and/or Wise County 4-H, must agree and sign an affidavit to the effect that the

-not show in any county show outside Wise County.
+exhibitor will not show in any county show or local premiums show outside Wise County.
+NO OTHER EXCEPTIONS.

 Departments B, and C: Open to FCCLA students only.

 Departments D,E,F, and G: Open to 4-H members only.

 Departments H,I,J,K,L,O,R,S, T, U, V, W, X & Y: Open to FFA and 4-H members.